rust-lang/rfcs/text/1624-loop-break-value.md

 ### Result value

-A loop only yields a value if broken via some form of `break ...;` statement, in which case it yields the value resulting from the evaulation of the statement's expression (`EXPR` above), or `()` if there is no `EXPR` expression.
+A loop only yields a value if broken via some form of `break ...;` statement, in which case it yields the value resulting from the evaluation of the statement's expression (`EXPR` above), or `()` if there is no `EXPR` expression.